 As per WikiLeaks, Raytheon was given the responsibility of “analyzing malware attacks in the wild and giving recommendations to the CIA development teams for further investigation and PoC development for their malware projects.”

-The UCL/Raytheon leaks provide information about CIA’s use of different malware programs between 2014 and 2015.
+The UCL/Raytheon leaks provide information about the CIA’s use of different malware programs between 2014 and 2015.
 The files have information about tools produced by the Hacking Team and how the HammerLoss malware from Russia was distributed using Twitter.

-The first file explains how Emissary Panda, a China based group, created at the HTTPBrowser remote access tool (RAT).
+The first file explains how Emissary Panda, a China-based group, created at the HTTPBrowser remote access tool (RAT).
 The other file explains how Samurai Panda developed and used the Hacking Team inspired, NfLog based IsSpace RAT.

 There is also information about the data collection malware Regin, also called Stealthy Surveillance and Gamker Trojan as well as HammerLoss.
 The purpose of HammerLoss is to “leverage Twitter and GitHub accounts” and compromise websites as well as Cloud storage for arranging command and control center for conducting a successful hack attack.

-According to WikiLeaks press release: “They mostly contain Proof-of-Concept ideas and assessments for malware attack vectors – partly based on public documents from security researchers and private enterprises in the computer security field.”
+According to the WikiLeaks press release: “They mostly contain Proof-of-Concept ideas and assessments for malware attack vectors – partly based on public documents from security researchers and private enterprises in the computer security field.”

 — WikiLeaks (@wikileaks) July 19, 2017